Mfundo-debug/pymc_files/README.md

 * Non-parametric models, which can be used for modeling data with complex, non-linear relationships.

-* I do acknowledge that I received help from chatGPT and stackoverflow
+* I do acknowledge that I received help from @pymc labs https://www.pymc.io/projects/examples/en/latest/gallery.html chatGPT and stackoverflow
 * https://openai.com/